patricknelson/svelte-retag/README.md

 	tagname: 'hello-world',

 	// Optional:
-	attributes: ['greetperson'], // Changes to these attributes will be reactively forwarded to your component
+	attributes: true, // Forward all attributes to your component, or set to explicit list of attributes, e.g. ['greetperson'] or leave empty
 	shadow: false, // Use the light DOM
 	href: '/your/stylesheet.css', // Only necessary if shadow is true });